MeasureTheFuture/scout/README.md

 * Build a couple more test datasets that are a bit more complicated (multiple people popping in and out of the frame).
 * Do some more testing on the Edison.
 I have been just developing locally on my laptop.
 * Start implementing the communication protocol with the mothership.
+	* ~~Need to store the mothership ip address/endpoint in the configuration.~~
+	* Need to write tests for inbound API.
+	* Expand calibrate GET request to accept parameters (that can be adjusted on the scout).
+	* ~~Need to implement calibrate response -> transmit calibration frame to the mothership.~~
+	* Need to implement broadcasting of interactions to mothership.
+* ~~Generate UUID on initial startup, store as part of configuration.~~

 ## License